cmanley/cvsweb-docker/README.md

 You can use it to quickly and safely expose a web interface to the CVS repositories directory on your host machine.

+**Quick note**: If you haven't heard about [ViewVC](https://github.com/viewvc/viewvc/) before, then you may want to look at that project too because it's a CVS repository viewer inspired by CVSweb, for which a [Docker image](https://github.com/cmanley/viewvc-docker) project exists too.

 Alpine Linux related notes
 --------------------------
 The Dockerfile uses the cvsweb 3.0.6-8 Debian package which is a patched version of the last release from https://people.freebsd.org/~scop/cvsweb/